-In addition to ongoing spending rewards, the Divvy Visa offers benefits such as car rental insurance, 24-hour customer support and MasterAssist medical services.
-On top of that, Divvy’s corporate partnerships provide Divvy cardholders with access to a ton of rotating money-saving perks, which can include dollar or percentage discounts at places like Google Ads, Adobe Creative Cloud, Vistaprint, Carta, BambooHR, Verizon, Amazon Web Services, FedEx Office and more.
+In addition to ongoing spending rewards, Divvy’s corporate partnerships provide Divvy cardholders with access to a ton of rotating promotional offers.
+These offers may include dollar or percentage discounts at places like Google Ads, Adobe Creative Cloud, Vistaprint, Carta, BambooHR, Verizon Wireless, Amazon Web Services, FedEx Office and more.

 How does the Divvy card compare to other business cards?

 Most business credit cards, albeit to varying degrees, offer similar benefits: Access to fast financing in a pinch, reporting tools for easier bookkeeping, purchase rewards, separation of business and personal expenses, a way to build business credit, more control over employee spending and more.

-However, the combined features of the Divvy corporate card and the financial software that preceded it create a holistic expense management platform that helps Divvy stand out from the pack.
+However, the combined features of the Divvy card and the financial software that preceded it create a holistic expense management platform that helps Divvy stand out from the pack.
 With the Divvy card, you’ll get:

 - No annual fee.
 The Divvy card has no annual fee, whereas many other business and corporate cards do, particularly if they’re travel cards.

 - No fees for employee cards.
 Additional cardholder fees can add up quickly, but the Divvy card provides unlimited physical and virtual cards to all employees for free.

 - No personal guarantee.
 With many business cards, the risk associated with late payments or unpaid balances falls on the individual cardholder.
-The Divvy card, on the other hand, doesn’t require a personal guarantee on the part of the business owner, nor does it even conduct credit checks on account administrators or authorized users.
-Instead, Divvy credit limits are based on the financial health of your business as gleaned from your corporate bank account and revenue.
+The Divvy card, however, doesn’t require a personal guarantee from the business owner, nor does it conduct a hard credit inquiry.

 - Customizable rewards structure.
 Most business and corporate cards offer rewards on spending, but the Divvy card is unique in that its rewards structure is tied to the payoff cycle selected at the time of your application.
 This effectively lets you choose your own earning rates.